4:13 Dream: Post release

-In April 2014, Smith announced that the band would release an album called 4:14 Scream later that year, which would contain 14 of the outtakes from the 2007 recording sessions.
+In April 2014, Robert Smith announced that the band would release an album called 4:14 Scream later that year, which would contain 14 of the outtakes from the 2007 recording sessions.
 Additionally, a limited-edition double album titled 4:26 Dream was also mooted, which would contain 26 non-album songs and/or remixes.
 To date, these albums of outtakes remain unreleased.

 An official remix of "It's Over" by Smith, the "Whisper Mix", appears on the 2018 release of Torn Down.

+In a 2024 interview on the BBC podcast Sidetracked with Annie and Nick, Smith has since shown regret and distaste towards the form in which the album was released saying, “It was nowhere near what I wanted it to be”.
+His plans of making it an "expansive" double album, which would've featured instrumental tracks, were disrupted by the record company insisting it should be condensed into a single album release.
+He described the original idea for the album as “like a fever dream" He feels as a single album its running time was too long and the compromises made to the album caused his perception of the music industry to become more negative, which he claims made him more reluctant to release new material.